Who We Are

 Continue the drive for simplification of rules, regulations, forms, information leaflets and procedures.

-Timeliness and Courtesy
+Timeliness and courtesy

 Deliver quality services with courtesy, sensitivity and the minimum delay, fostering a climate of mutual respect between provider and customer.